 In addition to their practicing, the MHS Cheerleaders also serve a lot more functions than eye candy on the sidelines at football games and assemblies.

 “We support the guys with candy and secret pals,” said Kennedy Chrisman, who is enjoying her first State Championship.
 “We give them Homecoming gifts, Bell Game gifts, and we do community service as well.
 We have mowed lawns, painted fingernails, and even did a care package for a football player from Hallsville who is battling cancer.”

-The girls also noted that they volunteered at the Redneck Games, painted faces in Ripley Park, and have done countless card showers for community members.
+Page 2 of 2 - The girls also noted that they volunteered at the Redneck Games, painted faces in Ripley Park, and have done countless card showers for community members.